How to Eliminate Credit Card Debt Faster

 3. Even with more money, debt elimination can be slow

-Before you consider any other solutions, you should review your budget to see how much money you could allocate for debt elimination.
-Then you can use the calculator below to determine how quickly you could pay off your balances utilizing this strategy.
+Before trying these strategies, review your budget to see how much money you could allocate for debt elimination.
+Then you can use the calculator below to determine how quickly you could pay off your balances utilizing each strategy.

 Even if you cut your budget down to just necessities, it can take a long time to reduce your debt using this method if your balances are high.
 If you’re not making the progress you want, then it’s time to find a better way to eliminate your balances.